Alex460k/AndroX/README.md

 - There will be new Updates every month

 # Installation Tutorial
+- The only way you'll be able to install it is to come to the group chat in Telegram and ask for script, then I will give you the steps to install the script
 - Download it in termux and save it as: "setup.sh" then open termux and you will be automatically redirected to "downloads" folder.
 - Copy/Paste this in termux:
 ```